 • You are visually impaired or blind

 Some transportation requests can also be approved by the VA if you do not fit the criteria above.
 Please send an email to our VES Transportation Team at VESTransportationrequests@vesservices.com with a detailed description of your transportation need and we will send a request on your behalf to the VA.
-Once the request is sent, you will be contacted by a member of the VES Logistics Coordinator team and informed of the VA’s response in 1-3 business days.
+A member of our VES Logistics team will contact you in 1-3 business days to inform you of the VA’s response.

 Can I be reimbursed for travel to my exam?